How to Buy Tickets

 There is a 4% service charge on your each ticket which is added to your total at checkout.

 We accept Visa, Mastercard, Discover, American Express, personal checks, money orders and cash.
+Checks should be made payable to Penn College Community Arts Center.
 Tickets cannot be held for later purchases.

 There is an additional $1.00 fee to mail tickets.
 You can print electronic tickets out at home or pick up tickets at the Box Office at no additional charge.